So let’s set the scene back up.

 We had to break camp, which meant disconnecting the power and retracting the awning.
 Once again, I was nominated to go outside.
 The rain had not abated, and the mosquitoes had not either.
 At least, this time, I had the sense to go outside with some clothes on.
 Long pants.
 Jacket.
 Hat.
 Gloves.
 Closed toed shoes.
 I was fairly well protected, but breaking camp meant opening the door two more times.
 This let another 500,000 mosquitoes into the RV, but we were finally able to retreat.

-We still had about another two weeks of our trip to go, but it was so bad that we’d had enough.
+We still had about another two weeks of our trip to go, but we were so wrecked over that whole experience we’d had enough.
 Texas had beaten us.
 We were going home.
 Below is a little Google Maps depiction of that 24 hours.
 16 hours of it was spent driving 1033 miles.

 And that, my friends, was how I took the best shower I ever had.